Blog

 Alert contacts well ahead of time

-For projects that are in progress—especially those that are time sensitive—alert your clients and colleagues as far ahead as possible of your travel plans (and plans to be offline).
+For projects that are in progress—especially those that are time-sensitive—alert your clients and colleagues as far ahead as possible of your travel plans (and plans to be offline).
 Set expectations for your availability (or in this case, unavailability) and when you plan to return messages.

 Send an out-of-office email